sureshsivan/my-private-repo/webAppTmpl/webUi/Readme.md

 folder are mapped to the application's root namespace, 'webUi'.
 The namespace to which files in this directory are matched is controlled by the app.sass.namespace property in webUi/.sencha/app/sencha.cfg.

+## Suresh
+## Used "sench app build" to build the application - Ruby, Compass installation is mandatory or some config change is required.
+##
+## >> Planning to create ant build and copy the contents from webUi to web folder.
+## >> Create this project as one of the maven module for main project.